General Application FAQ

 Submit ALL requested forms at one time to the Financial Aid office.
 Incomplete forms will not be accepted and will delay the completion of your file.

 Will I be notified by mail about my Financial Aid?

 No, everything is online.
-You must check your Financial Aid status frequently on your Web4.
+You must check your Financial Aid status frequently through the myRAM student portal.

 Is there an income limit required to get Financial Aid?